W7k-J/W7k-J.github.io/w7kTools/WallSwaper.md

 The tool is super easy to use.
 Simply set your preferred shortcuts combination in your Revit <b> Keyboard Shortcuts Settings</b>.

+## Who should have this tool?

+This tool was created for every Revit User.
+It easily saves them countless hours of work each year allowing users to work faster with one less distraction.

 ## Shortcuts we are using:

 | <b>Icon       </b> | <b>Location Line</b> | <b>         Shortcut</b> |